 Twitter was the first social network to implement hashtags.
 They launched hashtags in 2007 and, as they say, the rest is history.
 Now, hashtags are used on almost every social network.

-Hashtags are a necessity on Twitter.
+What businesses should know about Twitter is that hashtags are a necessity.
 The average life of a tweet is about 18 minutes.
 Hashtags help extend the life of your tweet.
 They increase the engagement on your tweets and they’re searchable, so they make it easier for your tweets to be discovered after they’ve been buried in the feed.

 Unlike businesses using Instagram, you don’t want to stuff your tweet full of hashtags.
 Too many hashtags on Twitter not only uses up your available characters, but it also decreases the reach and engagement of your tweet.
 Twitter users tend to ignore tweets stuffed with hashtags.
 It’s generally best to stick to 2-4 of the most relevant hashtags and include them in your post.